Fonthill (house): Visiting

-Fonthill Castle is open Tuesday- Sunday for guided one-hour tours.
+Fonthill Castle is open Tuesday through Sunday for guided one-hour tours.
 Due to its historic nature, Fonthill Castle has limited accessibility with steep stairs and narrow, uneven passages throughout the site.
 Personal photography is permitted during tours; commercial, wedding, or event photography permits are available.

 Community programs

 Throughout the year, community programs are held at Fonthill Castle as enrichment activities and/or fundraisers for the Bucks County Historical Society.
 These events have included Winter Wonderland Tours, Shakespeare in the Park, Candlelight Holiday Tours, Tower Tours for Families, Mercer's Night Tales, Behind the Scenes Tours, and Escape Rooms.